 In March and April 2020, concurrent with the spread of COVID-19 and quarantine orders in the U.S. and worldwide, oil prices dropped sharply to below zero for the first time in history due to factors including significantly reduced demand and a shortage of storage facilities.
 Beginning in early March 2020, in response to the COVID-19 pandemic and the depressed commodity prices, many exploration and production companies, including our customers, immediately began to substantially reduce their capital expenditure budgets.
 As a result, demand for our oilfield services declined at the end of the first quarter of 2020 and continued to decline further throughout the remainder of 2020.
 Exploration and production companies set their 2021 budgets based on the prevailing prices for oil and gas at the time.
-Although demand for oil and natural gas and commodity prices have recently increased, these budgets have remained and are expected to remain relatively unchanged throughout the year with any excess cash flows used for debt repayment or return to shareholders rather than to increase production, as has been the case in the past.
+Although demand for oil and natural gas and commodity prices have recently increased, these budgets have remained and are expected to remain relatively unchanged throughout the fourth quarter of 2021 with any excess cash flows used for debt repayment or return to shareholders rather than to increase production, as has been the case in the past.
 Despite the recent improvement in the U.S. economic activity, easing of the COVID-19 pandemic and rising energy use and commodity prices, the near term energy outlook remains subject to heightened levels of uncertainty related to the ongoing economic recovery.
 Further, on July 18, 2021, the OPEC+ reached an agreement to phase out 5.8 million barrels per day of oil production cuts by September 2022 as prices of crude oil reached their highest levels in more than two years.
-Coordinated increases in oil supply by OPEC+ are expected to begin in August 2021, increasing overall oil production by 400,000 barrels per day on a monthly basis from that point forward.
-We cannot predict the impact of the gradual OPEC+ supply boost on commodity prices and expect a competitive and challenging market for oilfield services for the foreseeable future, which has had, and is likely to continue to have, an adverse effect on both pricing and utilization for our oilfield services and our financial condition and results of operations.
+Coordinated increases in oil supply by OPEC+ began in August 2021, increasing overall oil production by 400,000 barrels per day on a monthly basis from that point forward.
+We cannot predict the impact of the gradual OPEC+ supply boost on commodity prices and expect a competitive and challenging market for oilfield services for the foreseeable future, which has had, and is likely to continue to have, an adverse e

 We have taken, and continue to take, responsible steps to protect the health and safety of our employees during the COVID-19 pandemic.
-We are also actively monitoring the recovery process from the COVID-19 pandemic and the adverse industry and market conditions and have taken mitigating steps to preserve liquidity, reduce costs and lower capital expenditures.
+We are also actively monitoring the recovery process from the COVID-19 pandemic and the adverse industry and market conditions and have taken mitigating steps in an effort to preserve liquidity, reduce costs and lower capital expenditures.
 These actions have included reducing headcount, adjusting pay and limiting spending.
 We will continue to take further actions that we deem to be in the best interest of the Company and our stockholders if the current conditions worsen.
 Given the dynamic nature of these events, we are unable to predict the ultimate impact of the COVID-19 pandemic, the volatility in commodity markets, the reduced demand for oil and oilfield services and uncertain macroeconomic conditions on our business, financial condition, results of operations, cash flows and stock price or the pace or extent of any subsequent recovery.

-Second Quarter 2021 Financial Overview
+Third Quarter 2021 Financial Overview

-- Net loss of \$35 million, or \$0.75 per diluted share for the three months ended June 30, 2021. - Adjusted EBITDA of (\$5) million for the three months ended June 30, 2021.
-See "Non-GAAP Financial Measures" below for a reconciliation of net loss to Adjusted EBITDA. - Reduced borrowings under our revolving credit facility by \$4 million during the three months ended June 30, 2021 to approximately \$60 million at period end.
+- Reported a 21% increase in revenue for the third quarter of 2021, as compared to the second quarter of 2021, reflecting revenue increases in each of our operating segments. - Net loss of \$41 million, or \$0.88 per diluted share for the three months ended September 30, 2021. - Adjusted EBITDA of (\$30) million for the three months ended September 30, 2021, which includes bad debt expense of \$31 million.
+See "Non-GAAP Financial Measures" below for a reconciliation of net loss to Adjusted EBITDA.